chetansinghsajwan/notes/programming/tools/cmake/presets/preset-format.md

     An array of strings representing files to include.
 If the filenames are not absolute, they are considered relative to the current file.

-    See [[preset-include]] for discussion of the constraints on included files.
+    See [[preset-include-rules]] for discussion of the constraints on included files.

 4. `vendor`